abcsFrederick/LinearRegression/docs/slideNotes.md

 * Here we have added a visual representation of the error terms.
 * The error terms in a regression are the distance between the predicted value for `y` and the observed value for `y`.
 * In this figure, we have colored the error terms based on how far away from the regression line they lie.
-    * Those with bright orange coloring are further away from the regression line,
+    * Those with bright orange coloring are furthest away from the regression line,
+    * those with colored blue are at moderate distances from the regression line,
-    * and those with darker/black coloring are closer to the regression line.
+    * and those with darker/black coloring are closest to the regression line.
 * In least squares regression, the line that minimizes the sum of the total squared error terms is the solution.

 #### Minimization of error